 The New Colombo Plan involves a scholarships program for study of up to one year and internships or mentorships, and a flexible mobility grants program for both short and longer-term study, internships, mentorships, practicums and research.

-The New Colombo Plan is intended to be transformational, deepening relationships with the region, both at the individual level and through expanding university, business and other stakeholder links.
+The New Colombo Plan is intended to be transformational, deepening Australia's relationships in the region, both at the individual level and through expanding university, business and other stakeholder links.

-The New Colombo Plan will encourage a genuine two way flow of students with the region, with an increasing number of Australian undergraduates heading to the region to complement the thousands of students from the region coming to Australia to study each year.
+It will encourage a two-way flow of students with the region, complementing the thousands of students from the region coming to Australia to study each year.

-The Australian Government has announced funding of $100 million over five years for the New Colombo Plan.
+Next year the New Colombo Plan will be implemented across the Indo-Pacific.
 A close partnership between governments, universities and business will support the realisation of this important initiative.